 Perched on a column near Bali’s sacred 11th-century Uluwatu Temple, a wild Balinese Macaque gazes out over the Indian Ocean.
 This critter’s serene stance could be misleading, however, given the mischievous nature of many of the monkeys on Uluwatu’s scenic grounds.

 Throughout Asia during these past few months, we had the opportunity to gleefully observe monkeys outside of customary zoo environments.
 Some monkeys gracefully walked on power lines as if they were tightrope artists; others stole human goodies from garbage cans at outdoor establishments.
 The luckiest ones lived in areas that blended a natural with anContinue reading “A Monkey Tethered to a Bomb Shell in Rural Laos”

-Wanting to escape the hustle, bustle and sardine-packed nature of manic Mumbai, we boarded a boat at the city’s Gateway of India monument bound for lush Elephanta Island.
+Wanting to escape the hustle and bustle of manic Mumbai, we boarded a boat at the city’s Gateway of India monument bound for Elephanta Island.
 The island’s former name Gharapuri (meaning ‘place of caves’) is fitting given Elephanta boasts numerous caves with elaborate Hindu and Buddhist carvings – considered to be some of the finest in India.
-They’re thought to have been created and carved between AD 450 and 750.
-Continue reading “A Golden Afternoon on India’s Elephanta Island”
+They’reContinue reading “A Golden Afternoon on India’s Elephanta Island”

+Perhaps I should seek employment as a surveillance photographer as I found it amusing capturing the mischievous primates on film in Bali, Cambodia, and India.
 This cheeky monkey was spotted on Elephanta Island.
-To get there, we had to take a 50-minute boat ride from India Gate in Mumbai / Bombay.
+To get there, we had to take a 50-minute boat ride from India Gate in Mumbai.